arunbalachandran/racesim_rev_notifier/README.md

-# racesim_rev_notifier
-A simple 3 led display showing the current rev as -> below optimal, optimal or above optimal
+A simple 3 led display powered using a raspberry pi that uses the Project Cars CREST API to display the current rev.